Charged excitations made neutral: N-centered ensemble density functional theory of Fukui functions

 In this Letter, we derive an exact $N$-centered EDFT of Fukui functions and discuss the fundamental and practical implications of our findings in the description of second (and possibly higher)-order density-functional Hxc derivatives.
-We then investigate two strategies to build a practical EDFAs and study their performance on the Hubbard dimer model system\cite{carrascal2015hubbard} as proof of principle.
-First, we will show how dressing ground-state KS DFAs with a weight-dependent scaling function allows to capture the weight-derivative term.
-Then, we will demonstrate the performance of an EDFA built by interpolating between known low and high correlation limits of the Hxc kernel, with additional constraint from the ground-state uniform electron gas limit.
+We then investigate two strategies to build a practical EDFA and study their performance on the Hubbard dimer model system~\cite{carrascal2015hubbard} as proof of principle.
+First, we will show how dressing the regular ground-state Hxc functional with a weight-dependent scaling function allows to capture the weight-derivative term.
+Then, we will demonstrate the performance of an EDFA built by interpolating between known low and high correlation limits of the Hxc ensemble density functional.